-The benefits of the scheme include reduced administration costs and reductions in time and cost for setting up the scheme.
+The benefits of the scheme include low Annual Management Charge costs to the employee and reductions in time and cost for setting up the scheme.

 Each of our clients has their own section and their contributions are managed on a case-by-case basis and the data protected and managed under GDPR .
 By pooling all of the employees from across each of our clients (whilst also retaining their separate entities) we are able to provide a more competitive scheme, as there are more employees, creating a larger pool and thus greater benefit to the employee.